 A3M conducts over 500 marrow donor recruitment drives each year in the African American, Chinese, Japanese, Hispanic, Korean, Pilipino, South Asian, Vietnamese and multi-racial communities.
 A3M focus on recruitment in ethnic communities because the odds of finding a marrow match is much more likely within one’s own racial or ethnic group.

 A bone marrow drive eventually led to Cynthia Yamaguchi, who became a life-saving match for Hirata.
-Today, Hirata is a certified natural health professional, and teaches elderly residents of Sakura Gardens.
+Today, Hirata is about to receive her master’s degree in communication disorders.
+Her mother, Lynn Hosozawa, is a certified natural health professional who teaches elderly residents of Sakura Gardens.

 Donors and recipients shared the stage at the event emceed by Julia Cho and Tamlyn Tomita.
 Bill Watanabe, former executive director of Little Tokyo Service Center, shared the organization’s history.
 Sharon Sugiyama and her sister Kathy Ninomiya reached out to LTSC for help when they were seeking a bone marrow donor recipient for their 36-year-old nephew Nick Suzuki.
 Sadly, Nick passed away, but his legacy became the founding spirit behind A3M.